The Kestrel TSCM ® Professional Software | Signals Intelligence Support System TM is applicable to a wide range of technical security applications.

 The ability to invoke a DAA TM status display directly on the UI is supported.
 This resource provides direct operator access to the primary DAA TM control window and signal list.

 Our harmonic and sub-harmonic calculator provides the ability to drag and drop any frequency to or from the calculator to focus any frequency as a 20x zoom factor.
 The harmonic calculator provides harmonic calculation of H2 to H9 and 1/H2 to 1/H9 based on an operator defined center-frequency.
+The HCT TM provides the ability to select and display harmonic value spectrum display flags.

 A universal translator based on value substitution to render the missing elements is provided to convert common RF reference values such as dBW, dBm , mV/FS, mV/75R, mV/50R, Watts, mW, and uW for use or consideration across the application.